 How is Rum Produced?

 Mature sugar cane is harvested and its sugars extracted in the form of a liquid called ‘sugar cane juice’.
-Distillers can then use this liquid to make rum (these rums are called rhum agricole or cachaça), however most use a product that is made from sugar cane juice, called molasses.
+Distillers can then use this liquid to make rum.
+These rums are largely referred to as rhum agricole or cachaça, although there are other styles limited to specific regions, such as Haitian clairins.
+Most distillers however, use a product that is made from sugar cane juice, called molasses.
 Molasses is made by heating the juice.
 Sugar crystals form and are collected to make sugar.
 What’s left is a thick, sticky, dark brown residue called ‘molasses’.
 Rhum agricoles are linked to Martinique and Guadeloupe and, broadly speaking, tend to have more pronounced grassy and vegetal notes than most molasses rums.

 Alcoholic fermentation starts when yeast eats the sugars.
 This chemical reaction produces alcohols, carbon dioxide and congeners (flavours).
 There are a number of different fermentation factors – such as yeast variety (wild local yeast found on sugar cane leaves or commercially cultured and specially selected yeast) and the rate of reaction – that hugely impact the flavour of a rum.
 Some fermentations result in exaggerated fruity aromas which (in combination with pot still distillation) result in incredibly pronounced, pungent rums known as high-ester rums.